Trauma Center Trauma Sensitive Yoga (TCTSY)

 What do I wear to a movement therapy session?

 Please wear comfortable clothing that you can easily move in.
-We encourage long pants/ tights and a t-shirt that doesn’t restrict your range of motion.
+We encourage long pants/tights, and a t-shirt that doesn’t restrict your range of motion.

 Do I need a referral to see a movement therapist?